-Chapter Quizzes: After students read through the chapter, completes the Chapter Section Quizzes, and Aplia Homework assignments for each chapter, they will test their knowledge with a Chapter Quiz located in the D2L module.
+Chapter Quizzes: After students read through the chapter, complete the Chapter Section Quizzes, and Aplia Homework assignment for each chapter, they will test their knowledge with a Chapter Quiz located in the D2L module.
+On Cengage, MindTap assignments are listed by the due date within a weekly folder and each due date includes all the assignments for an individual chapter.
 For each Chapter Quiz, students will have 40 minutes to answer 25 questions worth 1 point each.
 Once entered, the quiz must be completed within the 40-minute time limit.
 A total of 400 points towards the final course grade are available from Chapter Quizzes.
 Points are earned for correct answers only.
 Students will immediately see their score populate in the gradebook after completing their attempt.

 Discussion Boards: On the D2L course site, students will participate in two discussion boards researching, discussing, and applying economics as we go through the semester's course of study.
-Each discussion board will have a topic to address, and students will make an initial posting with a minimum word count of 250 words, make substantive replies to their classmate's posts and then will make two substantive replies to other students during the period the discussion board is open.
+Each discussion board will have a topic to address, and students will make an initial posting with a minimum word count of 250 words, make substantive replies to their classmate's posts and then will make substantive replies to any other questions asked by the instructor or other students during the period the discussion board is open.
 These discussion boards have deadlines, minimum participation, and regular content requirements.
 Discussions will be graded according to the rubric.
 Each discussion board will be worth up to 35 points for a total of 70 points for the course.
+No late work allowed - no exceptions.

 Final Exam: Taking the comprehensive final exam is required and it will be administered online.
 The exam will consist of a 200 point comprehensive knowledge based, closed book exam which includes multiple choice questions.
 The exam will have a strict time limit and students must complete the exam within that time limit.
 Students cannot save and restart the final exam.
 This final exam will not be made up or offered in any other manner.
+No late work allowed.